Citizen Science, more than a fairytale adventure when traveling the world

 “People protect what they love.” ~ Jacques Yves Cousteau

-The first-hand experiences create unforgettable moments that help us learn about our surroundings while making a lasting impression.
+First-hand experiences create unforgettable moments that help us learn about our surroundings while making a lasting impression.
 We have found that people need to develop a personal association with nature in order to truly care about it.

 People who get involved start to better understand and interpret the cause-and-effect of issues such as climate change, ocean acidification, and plastic pollution, without preaching specific agendas.